Introduction

 If you followed the video portion, over 36 minutes, we built a powerful ORB indicator for ThinkOrSwim, that adapts with user conditions.

-Some of the bells & whistles that we added include:
+Some of the bells and whistles that we added include:

 - User can control Opening Range start and end time